jidicula/forcepush/content/posts/2021-02-01-How-the-DND-Digital-HR-Appdev-Team-Does-Agile-Rituals.md

 ## Wrap-up

-So that's a quick rundown of how my team does our Agile rituals.
+So that's a quick rundown of how my team does our Scrum rituals.

 Questions about why certain rituals are done a certain way?
 Suggestions on better tools to use?
 Write to me at johanan+blog@forcepush.tech.